 Baral, Chief of Compliance — The best enabler creature printed for Modern Storm.
 Coming at a time of desperation for storm, Baral, Chief of Compliance brought hope after the Gitaxian Probe banning.
-The reason Baral, Chief of Compliance is often considered to be the best enabler is because of its synergies with countermagic (Remand, Spell Pierce, and Flusterstorm), but there's also benefits like being able to block a Goblin Guide or fend off Thalia, Guardian of Thraben.
-Its only real downside is that it's a Legendary creature, which means you cannot stack them like you can Goblin Electromancer.
+The reason Baral, Chief of Compliance is often considered to be the best enabler is because of its synergies with countermagic (Remand and Spell Pierce), but there’s also benefits like being able to block a Goblin Guide or fend off Thalia, Guardian of Thraben.
+Its only real downside is that it’s a Legendary creature, which means you cannot stack them like you can Goblin Electromancer.

 Goblin Electromancer — The original creature enabler in Modern Storm!
 It’s taken a back-burner with the printing of Baral, Chief of Compliance as it’s not quite as good, but it’s very close.
 The ability to play multiple copies sure helps!
 Typical lists only play two, sometimes three, but my list has four!
 The reason why is I think for the first time in a long-time storm is best as a hyper-linear deck.
 You want to execute the plan of casting an enabler on turn two and then attempting to win on turn three.
 What helps makes this happen is the full-complement of creatures.
 This change is due to modern being a very aggressive format not leaving you with a lot of time to “durdle” around with cards like Noxious Revival, other silly one-ofs, or casting cantrips for multiple turns searching for your next creature.